 10 Edible Plants for Early Spring

-The edible landscape can be rather dull in early spring, so it is worth giving this part of the year special attention when planning your yard.
-Here are ten stars of the early-spring edible landscape along with planting tips to get you started.
+The edible landscape can be rather dull near the start of spring, so it is worth giving this part of the year special attention when planning your yard.
+Here are ten stars of the early-spring edible landscape, along with planting tips to get you started.

-While the bulbs can be poisonous, the petals are edible if not treated with chemicals and make beautiful garnishes.
+While the bulbs can be poisonous, the petals are edible if not treated with chemicals, and they make beautiful garnishes.
 They have a pleasant mildly sweet flavor.
 However, I cannot bear to eat them; they are so beautiful!

 Although almost all fruit and nut trees have showy blossoms in the spring and are wonderful choices for the edible landscape, the serviceberry is special for several reasons.
 Serviceberries